-- Facilitate implementation of the mission and goals of the university - Provide a broad-based general education in language, science and mathematics, the humanities and the social sciences for all students - Develop in-depth understanding of one or more disciplines anchored by a contextual framework of information, interconnected knowledge and interdisciplinary awareness - Prepare students for graduate school programs and careers related to various traditional arts and sciences fields - Inculcate a thirst for knowledge that manifests itself in scholarly activity, lifelong learning and ethical real-world application - Deliver a high-quality educational experience that features extracurricular programs and alternative learning opportunities
+- Facilitate implementation of the mission and goals of the university - Provide a broad-based general education in language, science and mathematics, the humanities and the social sciences for all students - Develop in-depth understanding of one or more disciplines anchored by a contextual framework of information, interconnected knowledge and interdisciplinary awareness - Prepare students for graduate school programs and careers related to various traditional arts and sciences fields - Inculcate a thirst for knowledge that manifests itself in scholarly activity, lifelong learning and ethical realworld application - Deliver a high-quality educational experience that features extracurricular programs and alternative learning opportunities

-The School of Arts and Sciences offers four programs: Bachelor of Arts in International Studies (B.A.I.S.), Bachelor of Arts (B.A.) in Psychology, Master of Arts (M.A.) in International Affairs, and a Certificate in Middle Eastern Studies (MEST).
+The School of Arts and Sciences offers five programs: Bachelor of Science (B.S.) in Biology, Bachelor of Arts in International Studies (B.A.I.S.), Bachelor of Arts (B.A.) in Psychology, Master of Arts (M.A.) in International Affairs, and a Certificate in Middle Eastern Studies (MEST).